renatalantos/Battleship-in-Python/README.md

 ## Future features

-Also, I would like to add more ships with different sizes.
+I would like to add more ships with different sizes.

 I would also like to add a restart game option.

+I would like to avoid duplicate ships.